elantion/angular-polyfill/README.md

 # angular-polyfill
-Just put it before angular.js, then everything work.
+Just put it before angular.js, then everything works fine.
+Jquery is unnecessary.

 ```html
 <!--[if lt IE 9]>